php/php-langspec/spec/08-conversions.md

 result value is 0; otherwise, the result value is 1.

-If the source type is `float`, for the values `INF`, `-INF`, and `NAN`, the result value is implementation-defined.
+If the source type is `float`, for the values `INF`, `-INF`, and `NAN`, the result value is zero.
 For all other values, if the precision can be preserved (that is, the float is within the range of an integer), the fractional part is rounded towards zero.
 If the precision cannot be preserved, the following conversion algorithm is used, where *X* is